patrick528300/DetectingFilms/README.md

 Conv -> BatchNorm -> MaxPool -> Resnet Block w/o bypass -> Resnet Block w/o bypass -> Resnet Block w/ bypass -> Resnet Block w/o bypass -> Resnet Block w/ bypass -> Resnet Block w/o bypass - >Resnet Block w/ bypass -> Resnet Block w/o bypass -> AveragePool -> FC layer

 ## Training Pipeline
+1. Collect photos of the negatives, and use cvt2pos function to obtain their positive images.
+Label the condition of films manually (eg, 1 for normal, 0 for abnormal)
+2. Load the same photos of film clips into two datasets.
+One is pandas.DataFrame, used for retrieving pictures given indices.
+Another one is a Custumized data set used for data split into different batches for training and testing.
+3. Transform the pictures in Custumized data set to be of the same shape (244 x 244), then split them into training and teating batches.
+4. Create Resnet Block and ResNet18.
+5. Train the model for 10 epoches.
+For each epoch, test the model on the test data batches, and record the accuracy rate, training loss, validation loss, and f1 score.
+Use AdamW as the optimizer.
+Use ReduceLROnPlateau to regulate the learning rate in case the learning performance gets stuck.
+F1 score is an estimator when both classes (normal, abnormal) is not even.
+6. Plot the changes of accuracy rate, training loss, validation loss, and F1 score in the 10 epoches.
+Plot the changes of learning rate as a reference.
+7. Test the model on the test data batches.
+Compute the accuracy rate, f1 score, precision rate, and recall rate.
+Then print all the misclassified pictures for further correction.